Indiana refinery to pay $2.75 million in air pollution case

 “We are thrilled to see BP held accountable for its dangerous pollution and lack of regard for our communities,” said Amanda Shepherd, director of the Sierra Club Hoosier Chapter.

-Sierra Club is the plaintiff in the federal “citizen lawsuit,” filed in 2019, and was represented by Washington-based advocacy organizations Environmental Integrity Project.
-Sierra Club alleged that BP Whiting’s boilers emitted an illegal amount of particle pollution, violating the U.S. Clean Air Act.
+The Sierra Club is the plaintiff in the federal “citizen lawsuit,” filed in 2019, and was represented by a Washington-based advocacy organization, the Environmental Integrity Project.
+The Sierra Club alleged that BP Whiting’s boilers emitted an illegal amount of particulate pollution, violating the U.S. Clean Air Act.

 A judge still has to sign off on the agreement before it’s final.